| Smythe HOME | Family History | WWI Letters Home | Lest We Forget | WWI Diary | SEARCH this site |

 Dorothy

 Dorothy went to Bankstown School then Erskineville Opportunity Class, then Fort Street on a bursary and with financial help from her Uncle Viv as well as support and at times a home, from other members of the family.
 She got honours in French and a university scholarship.
 However she chose to be an infants' teacher, staying at "The Haven" while at college, then moving to Strathfield to a "room with use of conveniences".
 At the age of 20 she lost her mother.
 Her first teaching appointment was to Granville, a large school in the western suburbs.
 She became a keen bushwalker and loved ballroom dancing.
 She married Wolfgang (Bill) Kuestler, a German born bricklayer, and had three children, Peter, David and Jacqueline.
 David was born in Germany while they were visiting Bill’s family.
 While living in Wollongong they built a house which was not quite finished when they went to Papua New Guinea where Bill was working.
 They parted at this time and Dorothy and the children went to live at “The Haven”, Pennant Hills where David had malaria and a broken leg and Dorothy had hepatitis.
 Robert Glasgow’s wife Heather, looked after them as well as her own three children.
-When Peter was twelve she got an exchange teaching position in England and took the children overseas, to see their German grandmother before she died, and to show them something of Europe during school holidays.
-They travelled around in a Kombi van, through many different countries, in all sorts of weather, experiencing a variety of food, currencies and language.
-During one excursion Jacqueline severely burnt her leg and had to spend a week in a Swiss hospital.
-Undaunted, Dorothy continued their six week trip through Europe with her daughter incapacitated, the boys stealing her wheelchair at every opportunity to use as a ‘billycart’.

 Later when the children were all away from home she married Ian Bremner and they moved to a small property in the country where she developed a native garden, delved into the family origins, and learned to do word-processing.
 She and Ian became involved with the local museum, Native Plant Society and groups working to protect the environment, conscious of each person's responsibility for the consequences of their actions.